 The Growth Management Program regulates residential growth by limiting the number of building permits for residential units each year.
-In recent years, that number generally relates to the number of residential dwelling units that would result in a city population growth of approximately 3% each year.
+That number generally relates to the number of residential dwelling units that would result in a city population growth of approximately 3% each year.
 The actual target percentage growth and number of building permits allowed is determined each year by the Planning Commission and Board of Supervisors.
-Below is a history of the number of available residential permits and the number actually issued.
+Below is a history of the number of available residential permits and the number actually issued (through May 2020).

-640 residential permits were allocated for 2017.
+A total of 679 residential permits were allocated for 2020.
 A residential unit includes a single-family house, a manufactured or mobile home, or a single dwelling unit within a multi-family residence (e.g. townhome or apartment).
 Connecting an existing residential unit on a private well to the community water system also requires a Growth Management allocation.

 A Growth Management application is required for all commercial and industrial developments that exceed an average daily water usage of 15,000 gallons.
 Growth Management applications are reviewed by the Planning Commission acting as the Growth Management Commission.